 The functional currency for most of the Company's foreign operations is the local currency.
 Certain foreign operations use the U.S. dollar as the functional currency.
-The cumulative effects of translating the balance sheet accounts from the functional currency into the U.S. dollar at current exchange rates are included in accumulated other comprehensive income (loss).
+For those that have local currency as functional the cumulative effects of translating the balance sheet accounts from the functional currency into the U.S. dollar at current exchange rates are included in accumulated other comprehensive income (loss).
 Revenues and expenses are translated at average exchange rates in effect during the period.
 Accordingly, financial statements of these foreign subsidiaries are remeasured to U.S. dollars for consolidation purposes using current rates of exchange for monetary assets and liabilities and historical rates of exchange for nonmonetary assets and related elements of expense.
 Revenue and expense elements are remeasured at rates that approximate the rates in effect on the transaction dates.
-For all operations, gains or losses from remeasuring foreign currency transactions into the reporting currency are included in other income.
-Net foreign currency transaction losses were \$3 million, \$2 million and \$2 million for the years ending December 31, 2015, 2014 and 2013, respectively, and are included in other income (expense) in the accompanying consolidated statements of operations.
+For all operations, gains or losses, from remeasuring foreign currency transactions into the reporting currency, are included in other expense.
+Net foreign currency transaction losses were \$1 million, \$3 million and \$2 million for the years ending December 31, 2016, 2015 and 2014, respectively, and are included in other expense in the accompanying consolidated statements of operations.